 For top attraction combos that do make the pass worth it, keep reading.

 If you’re not that bothered about booking in advance for a reservation time, the prices on the London Explorer Pass site are incorrect and more than what you’d end up paying.
 Those prices are the “at the door” prices, which are always higher.
 As mentioned before though, if you’re keen on flexibility, you’re going to end up paying those door prices anyways.

 Best combos for saving money with the London Explorer Pass

 Generally speaking, you need to be including at least one of the most expensive ticket prices in your attraction selection in order to make the pass work for you.
-This includes the Hop On Hop Off Bus Tour (£35 at the door), Madame Tussaud’s (£35 at the door), and the London Dungeon (£30 at the door).
+This includes the Hop On Hop Off (HOHO) Bus Tour (£41 at the door), Westminster Abbey (£25 at the door), and the Tower of London (£29.90 at the door).

-As mentioned, if you have certain sites that you’re keen to visit that I haven’t listed, it’s worth doing the calculations yourself, especially with this recent price decrease, many more combos make sense for savings.
+As mentioned, if you have certain sites that you’re keen to visit that I haven’t listed, it’s worth doing the calculations yourself, especially since there are over 60 attractions included.

 London Explorer Pass vs. London Pass

 Check out my full guide to the London Pass.